 A recommendation called for a federal agency such as the Transportation Safety Board (TSB) to become empowered to investigate motor vehicle collisions in a similar capacity to the U.S. National Transportation Safety Board (NTSB).
 Up to now the TSB is not mandated to examine motor vehicle collisions unless they involve an impact of a vehicle from another mode of transportation such as an airliner or railway train.

 The problem was glaring in wake of the tragic Humboldt Broncos bus crash in Saskatchewan over a year ago.
 No independent safety agency was mandated to conduct that investigation causing the RCMP, who are paid by the Province of Saskatchewan, not to release their report of the incident.
 One of the major causes of the crash, the blockage of sight lines at the intersection, was never properly revealed to the general public.
 Additional details about further causes, and how the bus passengers sustained their injuries were also never revealed.
-Such basic inadequecies would be expected to be nullified if a purely independent agency such as the TSB was involved in the investigation.
+Such basic inadequacies would be expected to be nullified if a purely independent agency such as the TSB was involved in the investigation.

-Recent, multiple-fatality, collisions of buses in the Ottawa area involving a train and the impact of a double-decker with an overhanging structure at a bus station were also emphased for the inadequacy of crashworthiness of bus structures.
+Recent, multiple-fatality, collisions of buses in the Ottawa area involving a train and the impact of a double-decker with an overhanging structure at a bus station were also emphasized for the inadequacy of crashworthiness of bus structures.

 The need for more detailed, reliable and publicly available collision data was also recommended.
 The current National Collision Database organized by Transport Canada from Provincial crash data needs improvements and the U.S. Fatality Analysis Reporting System (FARS) was referenced as the type of system that may be appropriate.